-The Art + Technology Lab at LACMA is pleased to announce its 2022 grant recipients!
+The Art + Technology Lab at LACMA is excited to announce its 2023 grant recipients!

-The grant awards include monetary and in-kind support for projects that engage emerging technologies.
-LACMA issued the 2022 Request for Proposals in December 2021, and the museum received over 600 submissions.
-Selection criteria include artistic merit, opportunities for public engagement, and the suggested forms of data, methods, and/or models that might be of interest to other artists.
+Emphasizing iteration and risk-taking over the completion of a finished work, the Lab supports artist projects that engage emerging technology.
+Selection criteria includes artistic merit, opportunities for public engagement, and the suggested forms of data, methods, and/or models that might be of interest to other artists.

-Stay tuned for updates on the projects in the coming months and congratulations to the recipients!
+Congratulations to the recipients.
+Stay tuned for updates on the projects in the coming months!

 The Art + Technology Lab is presented by

 The Lab is part of The Hyundai Project: Art + Technology at LACMA, a joint initiative exploring the convergence of art and technology.